-- 11. Determine whether the entity sells any debt to any debt buyers.
+- 12. Determine whether the entity sells any debt to any debt buyers.
 If so: - a.
 Review the information that the entity provides regarding the debt to the debt buyers.
-Consider in particular whether the entity provides information sufficient to determine the consumer's identity, the amount due, whether any fees charged were permitted by contract, and the original creditor. - b.
+Consider in particular whether the entity provides information sufficient to determine the consumer's identity, the amount due, whether all amounts due were permitted by contract or applicable law, and the original creditor.

+- b.
 Review sale contracts, in particular: - i.
 Provisions that describe the nature of the account-level information provided to the debt buyer; - ii.
 Any representations or disclaimers made relating to the accuracy of the account-level information provided to the debt buyer; and - iii.
 Whether the entity agreed to provide additional account-level information upon the buyer's request, including how long the additional account-level information will be available and how much it will cost. - c.
 If the entity sells any debt that has been disputed by the consumer, determine: - i.
 Whether the entity attempts to verify the debt prior to selling it, and - ii.
 Whether the entity provides information about the dispute to the debt buyer. - d.
-Determine whether the entity had reason to doubt the accuracy of the account-level information it provided to the buyer (for example, if there were patterns of disputes, unusual gaps of information, or known problems with account maintenance).
+Determine whether the entity had reason to doubt the accuracy of the account-level information it provided to the buyer (for example, if there were patterns of disputes, unusual gaps of information, or known problems with account maintenance). - e.
+Determine whether the debt collector entity sells debt that it knows or should know has been paid or settled or discharged in bankruptcy.
+If it does, determine if the entity qualifies for an exception to the prohibition on doing so.
+(12 CFR 1006.30(b)). - f.
+If Module 3 is not scoped into the exam, consider scoping in the following: Determine whether the entity complies with restrictions in FCRA concerning the sale, transfer, or placement for collection debts with a report of identity theft.
+(15 USC 1681m(f)).